Apple Watch vs. Galaxy Watch Active: How to choose the best smartwatch

-Both the Samsung Galaxy Watch Active and Apple Watch Series 4 are versatile smartwatches with plenty of fitness features to help you get in shape.
-You can also get notifications, send texts and listen to music right from your wrist.
-But the Galaxy Watch Active is $200 while the Apple Watch Series 4 starts at $400.
-So do you need to spend upward of $400 (or $500 for the LTE version of the Apple Watch)?
+The Samsung Galaxy Watch Active and Apple Watch Series 4 are top-of-the-line smartwatches, but they're also capable fitness trackers in their own right.
+Whether you simply want to receive notifications, listen to tunes or get serious about monitoring your health, they're both up to the task.
+But the Galaxy Watch Active is half the price of the cheapest Apple Watch Series 4 (that's $200 vs. $400).
+Do you need to double your money to get double the watch?

-That depends on what you're looking for in a watch, because the differences go beyond just the price.
+That depends on what you're looking for, because the differences go beyond just the price.
 The Apple Watch Series 3 costs $250 and is still a great watch -- you can see how it compares to the Series 4 here -- but for this comparison we're concentrating on the latest model.

-We tested both these watches side-by-side to determine which one met our needs the most.
+We tested these watches side-by-side to determine which one met our needs the best.

 Do you like your smartwatch face square or round?